Monday, September 30, 2024

 Koos shrugged.
 There was no answer to that one.

 In any event, our passage was smooth and it wasn't long before we were chugging our way to the Rattevalle bridge, the first that would have to be opened for us on the Plassendale canal.
-We decided to call it a day, knowing that if we started the blokvaart (see my first post about our travels), we'd pretty much have to keep on going.
+However, we decided to call it a day, knowing that if we started the blokvaart (see my first post about our travels), we'd pretty much have to keep on going.
 As we'd stopped for a rest here on the way to Nieuwpoort, we knew it was a nice place with some good walks for Zoe and anyway, the skies were clearing in preparation for a lovely evening.

 The Hennie H just before the Rattervalle Bridge